d3x0r/STFRPhysics/Development.md

 # The before-fore...

-Early 2020, I started investigating rotations; figuring maybe now 20 years later, maybe there was more information and development on the internet regarding rotations.
+Early 2020, I started re-investigating rotations; figuring maybe now 20 years later, maybe there was more information and development on the internet regarding rotations.

 I wrote this document a few years ago about my view of handling rotations, and why matrices end up better